thachmai/thachmai.github.io/_posts/2015-01-28-learning-tips.md

 If you wish to know more about these components, I invite you to view the [lectures](https://class.coursera.org/learning-003/lecture/51) by Dr. Oakley who did an excellent job at explaining the concept in an easy-to-follow manner.

 I do want to touch on item #4 of procrastination: **the belief**.
-The procrastination process can only work reliably if it's sustained by an underlying belief.
-If you're telling yourself, consciously or not, that "I'm no good at starting new things" or "I'll never get through this chapter of the book", you help to fuel the belief that sustains the procrastination behavior.
+The procrastination behavior can only work reliably if it's sustained by an underlying belief.
+If you're telling yourself, consciously or not, that "I'm no good at starting new things" or "I'll never get through this chapter of the book", you help to fuel the belief that sustains the behavior.

 There are a few simple but effective techniques to help you combat procrastination: